britzl/defold-sharing/README.md

 * ```text``` (string) - The text to share

 ### share.image(bytes, [text], [file_name])
 Share an image (with optional text) using a native sharing dialog.
 The image format must be supported by ```BitmapFactory.decodeByteArray()``` on Android, ```UIImage.initWithData``` on iOS/OSX and [DataURI](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) on HTML5.
 On Android the image will first be stored locally as a file and then shared using a FileProvider.
-In order for this to work you need to follow the additional setup steps for Android mentioned above.

 **PARAMETERS**
 * ``` bytes``` (string) - The image bytes to share